httpsKingPie/Immersive-Environments/README.md

 ## Server Side or Client Side Settings

 Lighting can be very tricky, especially when the server and client are simultaneously vying to control things.
 IE allows you to client side the entire system with the flip of a boolean (i.e. go to settings and set [“ClientSided”] to true - it’s really simple!)
-This is highly recommended, and is set by default.
+This is highly recommended (as it also required to enable region functionality), and is set by default.

 ## Day/Night options